A document is worth a structured record: Principled inductive bias design for document recognition: Methods

-A critical part of the success behind transformer-based next-token prediction is to significantly speed up training by predicting the next token at each position, i.e., in parallel, based on the previous ground-truth tokens, a technique known as teacher forcing \cite{williams1989learning}.
-However, this becomes problematic for (naive) remaining-node prediction: Due to this parallel prediction, each node embedding is transformed, layer by layer, to become its required prediction (here, one of its remaining nodes), while, at the same time, previous node embeddings are transformed to become their required predictions (here, one of their remaining nodes).
-Yet, if the previous node embeddings are transformed, the original ``taken'' node information is lost.
-Thus, it becomes impossible for later node embeddings to know which nodes are remaining, that is, which nodes they can predict, and training fails.
-This issue highlights that embeddings have two roles in a transformer-based decoder: (a)~they must be transformed to become their required prediction and (b)~they must carry the (contextualized) original information for the other embeddings.
-For remaining-node prediction to work successfully, we must separate these two roles into two separate embeddings: A prediction embedding that becomes a remaining node (role ``a'') and a node embedding that carries the ``taken'' node information for the other embeddings (role ``b'').
+For remaining-node prediction to work successfully, we must separate these two roles into two separate embeddings: one prediction embedding that, in our case, becomes a remaining node (role ``a'') and another node embedding that carries the ``taken'' node information for the other embeddings (role ``b'').
+This happens to be similar to the architectural adaptations of XLNet \cite{yang2019xlnet}; however, we do it for (remaining-node) set prediction, whereas XLNet is motivated to learn (autoregressive, bidirectional) sequence prediction (cf. \cite{pannatier2024sigma}).
 Specifically, we add one prediction token \texttt{<P>} in front of each node, allowing for parallel prediction at the cost of doubling the decoder's sequence length, and add one extra prediction token \texttt{<P>} at the end to predict a special end-of-record token \texttt{<EOS>} as a stop signal during autoregressive inference.
-The prediction token is then mapped to a prediction embedding, which, with the node embeddings, forms the decoder's input.
+Each prediction token is then mapped to a prediction embedding, which, with the node embeddings, forms the decoder's input.
 Inside the decoder, prediction and node embeddings can only attend to previous or ``taken'' node embeddings; prediction embeddings are never attended to as they carry information irrelevant to other embeddings.
 From each final prediction embedding, we predict a remaining node by being subject to a \emph{remaining-node loss} that is the minimum dissimilarity over all remaining nodes (see \cref{eq:set-loss-rem}).
 From each final node embedding, we predict its original input node, encouraging the model to preserve (or pass through) the ``taken'' node information necessary for other embeddings (see \cref{eq:set-loss-taken}). \Cref{fig:seq-to-set-train} illustrates this training process.
 For the set inductive bias, we do not add positional encoding, as there is no sequential order in the node embeddings.
 Inference happens autoregressively, predicting one remaining node at a time (see \cref{fig:seq-to-set-infer}).